Music subject information

 Intent

 In order to provide children with experiences to express themselves musically and creatively, we aim to teach them a broad and balanced music curriculum.
-We follow the music National Curriculum / Early Learning Goals through Charanga (Hull Music Service) from Foundation Stage 2 to Year 6 to ensure full and in-depth coverage of all of the music objectives.
+We follow the Model Music curriculum from Charanga and work in partnership with Hull Music Service to ensure full and in-depth coverage of the National curriculum.
 The opportunities and experiences offered in the Early Years provision are designed carefully using assessment steps from Development Matters and are planned to meet the needs and interests of all children.

 Our children will have the opportunity to learn how to play untuned instruments and three tuned focus instruments.
 The chosen focus instruments ensure a progression of skills and musical ability; the instruments have been recommended by Charanga.
 The aim is for each pupil to leave Thorpepark with the ability, confidence and skills needed to play these focus instruments.